Here's the thing: Tony Wonder didn't take a forget-me-now.

 But here's the other thing.
 Tony's not a good magician because he's mastered sleight of hand--Gob's so much better than him at that.
 And he's not a good magician because he's got any kind of grace on stage--again, there Gob has him beat.
 He's a good magician because he can plan.
 Because once he sets something in motion it very rarely leaves the tracks.

-Which is why he finds himself locked inside a closet, waiting on the denouement of Gob's act, which just happens to be the opening of his plan, which, now that he's set it in motion, can't be stopped.
+Which is how he finds himself locked inside a closet, waiting on the denouement of Gob's act, which just happens to be the opening of his plan, which, now that he's set it in motion, can't be stopped.

 Sort of a shame, then, that he's changed his mind.